When it comes to switching energy suppliers as a tenant, you might think you're not allowed to do so because it's handled by the landlord.

-This isn't the case - anyone who rents a property and pays their own bills has the right to switch to a cheap energy provider.
+This isn't the case - anyone who rents a property and pays their own bills has the right to switch to a cheaper energy provider.
 Even if your landlord pays your gas and electricity bill, you have a right to understand what you can be charged for and how much you can be charged.

 With this in mind, here's what you need to know about managing your energy costs as a renter.